cmars/onionpipe/README.md

 This will take a long time because it is compiling tor and its dependencies into your binary with CGO.

+You'll also need to have C library dependencies installed for the build to work:

+- tor
+- openssl
+- libevent
+- zlib

+If you're on NixOS, run `nix-shell` in this directory to get these dependencies installed into your shell context before building & running.

 ### What can I do with it right now?